 Accordingly, the actual state of economics is “most of what I and many others do is sorta-kinda neoclassical because it takes the maximization-and-equilibrium world as a starting point.”
 (Krugman).
 And because equilibrium has already been nonsense in Keynes’s days, this indeed is nonsense squared.

 The methodological crux, though, is this: after having declared equilibrium as nonsense Keynes and the Keynesians should have no longer applied this fallacious concept (which implies to skip disequilibrium also).
 But they did.
-Neither equilibrium nor constrained optimization were completely abolished but only softened.
+Neither equilibrium nor constrained optimization was completely abolished but only softened.
 As a result, Keynesianism became 'prozaced' Walrasianism: imperfect competition instead of the pure madness of the auctioneer, sticky prices instead of the physical impossibility of instantaneously adaptable prices, satisficing instead of maximizing, uncertainty instead of rational expectation and so on.

 What should instead have happened was a completely new approach based on a set of axioms which neither contains equilibrium nor constrained optimization nor any softened versions thereof.
 This is what a genuine paradigm shift is all about: